TikTok Owner Says Will Abide By New Chinese Export Rules - UrduPoint

 TikTok has been at the center of a diplomatic storm between Washington and Beijing, and Trump signed an executive order on August 6 giving Americans 45 days to stop doing business with TikTok's Chinese parent company ByteDance -- effectively setting a deadline for a sale of the app to a US company.

-But China's commerce ministry published new rules on Friday adding new items including "civilian use technology" to rules controlling the import and export of restricted technology.
+But China's commerce ministry published new rules on Friday that added "civilian use" to a list of technologies that are restricted for export.

 The new regulations could make it more difficult for Bytedance to sell the wildly popular video app, which features clips of everything from dance routines and hair-dye tutorials to jokes about daily life and politics.